lulav/ros2_fprime_bridge/README.md

 ProtoBuf serialization + deserialization takes (much) less than 100 microseconds (even for large messages with dozens of fields).
 On each end of the bridge, message fields are “translated” seriatim between Protobuf and ROS/FPrime.
 The python script also provides automatic code generation for the translator functions (currently FPrime-ProtoBuf only).

 # The spring example
-The repository also provides an example project called `spring_mass_dumper`, which, as the name suggests, is a simple example of a spring mass dumper, in which the spring controller implementation resides inside an FPrime component, and the simulation that drives it resides inside a ROS2 node.
-This example may be used as a boilerplate for your project, since the basic functionality will likely stay the same, the only changes being the specific messages between ROS2 and FPrime.
+The repository also provides an example project called `spring_mass_dumper`, which, as the name suggests, is a simple example of a spring mass dumper, in which the spring controller implementation resides inside an FPrime component, and the simulation that drives it resides inside a ROS 2 node.
+This example may be used as a boilerplate for your project, since the basic functionality will likely stay the same, the only changes being the specific messages between ROS 2 and FPrime.

 The project provides a header file named [io_structs.hpp](examples/spring_mass_dumper/include/io_structs.hpp) in which the messages between the simulation and controller are defined, and which is used as the input for the python script.